atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - This item can only be crafted if you have the item in your Steam Inventory.
-It must be purchased from the community market
+It must be purchased from the community market.

-&nbsp;

 - 1 foundation is supposed to be 3 meters.
 3 meters is 9.8ft.
 1
-  foundation length worth of these lights is only 8ft
+  foundation length worth of these lights is only 8ft.
 - Left click to place the first piece.
-Run the lights anywhere you want and right click to end placement
+Run the lights anywhere you want and right click to end placement.
-- They have 5 different modes, Steady, Flashing, Chasing, Fade and Slow Glow
+- They have 5 different modes, Steady, Flashing, Chasing, Fade and Slow Glow.
-- Can be placed underwater
+- Can be placed underwater.
 - Length of light strand does not affect the amount of power consumed.

 ---